Before I share the best bookkeeping software I have compiled for you, do you have a list of requirements on hand?

 Unlike its peculiar spelling, Akaunting is an intuitive free software that supports both single entry and double-entry systems.

-It offers various interesting features to record and receive quick information on your client.
+It offers various interesting features to record and receive quick information on your clients.
 As you click on your invoice section, you’ll find everything on a single page.
 The software has a mobile-friendly interface and provides a client panel to connect with your customers.

 The company has recently made a few upgrades that will allow you to create contacts, add multiple taxations, and adjust recurring payments right on the invoice form.